-Figure 7.
+Figure 13.
 Example field collection label

-- 9. Knot cloth bag to prevent material from falling out while in transport, do not use draw strings if present on bags - 10.
+- 8. Knot cloth bag to prevent material from falling out while in transport, do not use draw strings if present on bags - 9.
 The mobile application for field sampling is a 'flat app', there are no parent/child relationship within records.
 Each trap visited creates a separate record with 'trapType' prepopulated from the Deployment application based on the selected trapID.
-Using the 'SOP C: Field Sampling' datasheet, or "LTR: Field Sampling [PROD]" mobile application record: - measuredBy/recordedBy - setDate: the date the trap was set/reset, if previous bout trapCondition = OK then setDate=previous collectDate, else, date that damaged trap was replaced /repaired and reset. - boutNumber: used for internal work tracking and construction of eventID, resets with the calendar year - yearBoutBegan: The calendar year the collection bout began (i.e. the year associated with the collectDate for the first trap collected in a given bout) typically the current year except in rare cases where a collection bout begins late December and does not conclude until early January. - eventID: (auto-generated by fulcrum) use the format LTR.yearBoutBegan.siteID.boutNumber (ex.
-LTR.2016.TREE.06) - collectDate: use YYYYMMDD format.
+Record the following using the 'SOP C: Field Sampling' datasheet or the "LTR: Field Sampling [PROD]" mobile application: - measuredBy/recordedBy - setDate: the date the trap was set/reset, if previous bout trapCondition = OK then setDate=previous collectDate, else, date that damaged trap was replaced /repaired and reset. - boutNumber: used for internal work tracking and construction of eventID, resets with the calendar year in which a trap is collected, not the year it is set. - yearBoutBegan: The calendar year the collection bout began (i.e. the year associated with the collectDate for the first trap collected in a given bout) typically the current year except in rare cases where a collection bout begins late December and does not conclude until early January. - eventID: (auto-generated by fulcrum) use the format LTR.yearBoutBegan.siteID.boutNumber (ex.
+LTR.2016.TREE.06) - collectDate: use YYYYMMDD format. - collectTime: 24hr hh:mm format. - plotID: xxxx### assigned by NEON Science. - subplotID: see Appendix F for a plot map - clipID (aka trapID): unique identifier for trap location within the plot (format: plotID + '' + clipCellNumber ex: OSBS_033_145) - trapType: Elevated - trapCondition: